Neurodivergent adults and people stuck in survival/trauma belief loops

 Can you help with RSD (rejection sensitive dysphoria)?

 Yes.
-RSD is one of the most painful parts of ADHD, and it responds well to EFT and hypnotherapy.
-We work directly with the nervous system's threat response to perceived rejection.
+RSD is one of the most painful parts of ADHD, and it responds extremely well to EFT and Matrix Reimprinting.
+We work directly with the nervous system’s threat response to perceived rejection, helping it shift from overwhelm to safety.

 MY PERSONAL EXPERIENCE WITH ADHD